Address: 7721 S. Charleston Pike South Charleston, OH 45368

 Research Focus

 The western Agricultural Research Station maintains intensive research programs that address the profitability and sustainability of western Ohio's most important agricultural industries: agronomic crops (corn, soybeans, and wheat among them); specialty crops (such as pumpkins and sweet corn); and swine production.
-Alfalfa and forage grasses are also studied as part of the 160 research projects conducted at the Station every year.
-Additionally, the Western Station is home to one-of-a-kind studies on no-till crop production, carbon sequestration in no-till farmland, and bio-energy crops.
+Alfalfa and forage grasses are also studied as part of the 240 research projects conducted at the Western Station every year.
+Additionally, the station is home to one-of-a-kind studies on no-till crop production, carbon sequestration in no-till farmland, and bioenergy crops.

 Improved Crop and Forage Production